mxagar/elastic_search_guide/questions_ideas.md

 - Currently, the standard way of integrating ES is to duplicate the DB data into ES; isn't that a waste of resources?

-- Have they considered going beyond the REST API style as
+- Have they considered going beyond the REST API style?

 ## Ideas